Recorder

 Oscar Wyndham Lewis - Director, Lead Animator

-Roy Joseph Butler - Screenwriter and Producer
+Roy Joseph Butler - Screenwriter, Producer

 Christopher Braime - Sound Engineer